mamontov-cpp/tar7z/README.md

 This reader could be used for asset loading in  your  applications

-Also, a writer is provider to make sure, that we could write such archives
+Also, a writer is provided to make sure, that application could write such archives.

 ## Limitations